Azure/Enterprise-Scale/docs/reference/wingtip/README.md

 1. In Azure portal, navigate to Subscriptions
 2. Click 'Add', and complete the required steps in order to create a new subscription.
-3. When the subscription has been created, go to Management Groups and move the subscription into the Landing Zone (Online) management group
+3. When the subscription has been created, go to Management Groups and move the subscription into the Landing Zone (online) management group
 4. Assign RBAC permissions for the application team/user(s) who will be deploying resources to the newly created subscription

 #### Move existing subscriptions into the landing zone (Online) management group